 The focus of this year's meeting is the opportunities and challenges in working with big data.
 Big data encompasses and is not limited to: large sample sizes; multiple phenotypes, tissue types or molecular layers; diverse genetic backgrounds; rich environmental or context information; novel data-types generated through both high throughput and targeted experiments.
 We will discuss the insights we gain into genetics of complex traits using diverse datasets, the challenges we need to overcome, and the opportunities for future research.
 Statistical, computational, and experimental methods will be presented.

 All participants are expected to submit abstracts for posters, 10 of the submissions will be chosen for oral presentations at the GRS, and 2 outstanding ones will be chosen for oral presentation at the affiliated GRC.
-Only applications submitted with full applicant information and a completed abstract will be accepted.
+Please note that only applications submitted with full applicant information and a completed abstract will be accepted.
 We encourage all who intend to apply to the GRS to also apply to the GRC, details of which can be found through the link on the right panel.

 The seminar will feature approximately 10 talks and 2 poster sessions.
 All attendees are expected to actively participate in the GRS, either by giving an oral presentation or presenting a poster.
 Therefore, all applications must include an abstract.